Pratikshinde55/AWS-EKS-SetUp/README.md

 ![image](https://github.com/user-attachments/assets/58e25c91-309f-4a82-84d1-5ed13acd3e0f)

-- VPC also created by EKS automatic(VPC give IP range subnet for our node,pod)
+- VPC also created by EKS automatic(VPC give IP range subnet for our node,pod):

+  AWS has its own personal plugin called "VPC" that is used for K8S by EKS.

+  every VPC has subnets and every subnet gives IP adress range.

 ![image](https://github.com/user-attachments/assets/98a080c8-4a88-4360-b1cc-a3c91ad0467a)